tsugumi-sys/ppoteka-rainfall-prediction/README.md

 ## Getting started

 1. Place the raw PPOTEKA dataset to `$(PROJECT_ROOT)/data/poteka-raw-data/`
-2. Exacute data cleaning and interpolation in `poteka-data`.
+2. Exacute data cleaning and interpolation in `poteka-data/`.
-3. Training and evaluation machine learning models in `poteka-pipeline-pytorch`.
+3. Training and evaluation machine learning models in `poteka-pipeline-pytorch/`.

 #### NOTE